 On the 23rd April 2018 Accounted4 celebrated the fifth year as A4, after re-branding from Shannon Wrigley & Co Ltd back in 2013.

 We are proud of the history that sits behind us and look forward to the many changes that continue to take place in our Industry.
-In the five years Accounted4 has achieved a lot and continues to be a leader in the Waikato and beyond as well as being at the forefront of Technology within the Accounting Industry.
+Accounted4 continues to be a leader in the Waikato and beyond as well as being at the forefront of technology within the accounting Industry.

 Waipa Networks Business Awards Partner